mayank-bajaj-ai24/Text-summarization-project-using-Retrieval-Augmented-Generation-RAG-/README.md

 - `TextCleaner` strips HTML with **BeautifulSoup**, removes control characters, and normalizes whitespace and punctuation to create a clean document.
 - `TextChunker` splits the cleaned document into overlapping chunks (configurable size and overlap) at sentence/whitespace boundaries.
-- An embedding model from **sentence-transformers** converts each chunk into a vector; these vectors and their metadata are stored in an in-memory or lightweight vector index, preparing the data for retrieval.
+- A TF‑IDF vectorizer from scikit‑learn converts each chunk into a sparse vector; these vectors are stored in an in‑memory index, preparing the data for retrieval.

 ### 2. Retrieval (R in RAG)

-- When the user requests a summary, the app embeds the input (or a query derived from it) using the same sentence-transformer model.
+- When the user requests a summary, the app vectorizes the input text with the same TF‑IDF model.
-- It performs **vector similarity search** over the indexed chunk embeddings to select the top‑k most relevant chunks as context.
+- It performs cosine similarity search over the indexed chunk vectors to select the top‑k most relevant chunks as context.
 - These retrieved chunks form the “knowledge base” that conditions the summarization step, following the standard retriever → generator RAG pattern.

 ### 3. Generation (G in RAG)

 - **Primary path:** The retrieved chunks are concatenated into a context window and passed to the summarization module.
-- **If Hugging Face is enabled:** a model like `facebook/bart-large-cnn` (via HuggingFaceHub) produces an abstractive summary over the retrieved context.
+- **If Hugging Face is enabled:** a model like `facebook/bart-large-cnn` (via the Hugging Face Inference API) produces an abstractive summary over the retrieved context.
 - **Fallback path:** A word-frequency-based extractive summarizer scores sentences and selects the most informative ones from the retrieved context, working fully offline.

 ### 4. UI & Output